Montana Fly Fishing 4 min read

 The Sun River provides one of the most authentic experiences of connecting with the outdoors that one could hope for, and with very few towns in the area and low fishing pressure, it is absolutely packed full of rainbow, brook and cutthroat trout that will jump at the first fly they see.

 One thing that makes this river a bit of a challenge is the fact that it is used extensively for irrigation through a program of the United States Bureau of Reclamation called the Sun River Project.
-It is dammed at two separate points along its 130 mile length, and there are two large reservoirs along the way.
+It is dammed at two separate points along its 130 mile length before discharging to the Missouri River, and there are two large reservoirs along the way.

 One problem this creates is the instability of the water flows at different times in the year.
 For much of the year, a large area of the river between the dams is nearly impossible to boats because of very strong currents.
 These factors combined with the very few population centers near the river also mean it can be difficult to access.